 Fees and Extra Costs You Should Know About at Riggs Washington DC

-The typical hotel fees and taxes should be expected here.
+The typical hotel fees and taxes should be expected.
 Valet parking is also available for $55 per night.

 How to Get a Deal at Riggs Washington DC

-Be sure to check the website for seasonal promotions, packages, and offerings.
+Be sure to check the website for seasonal promotions and packages.
 In addition to discounted room rates, you can also snag perks like dining credits, daily breakfast, and entertainment offerings.
 For the cheapest rates, you'll want to stay here during the off-season (such as January or February).

 In the Neighborhood of Riggs Washington DC

-Top tourist attractions like the Smithsonian American Art Museum, Ford's Theatre, the White House, the National Mall, and the U.S. Holocaust Memorial Museum are all within walking distance of the property.
-Meanwhile, the Gallery Place-Chinatown and Metro Center Stations are less than a quarter-mile away.
+Top tourist attractions like the Smithsonian American Art Museum, Ford's Theatre, the White House, the National Mall, and the U.S. Holocaust Memorial Museum are all within walking distance.
 The FBI Headquarters and the United States Capitol are also nearby.